barvian/thesis/paper.md

 At a very basic level, every software application performs two essential operations: accepting input from a user and outputting some form of data in return.
 An application’s interface is where this transaction takes place, where people apply inputs so the computer can output the data they want.
 The goal of Human-Computer Interaction (also called “interaction design”, “UI/UX design”, or simply “software design”), quite simply, is to make this transaction as frictionless as possible.

 Unsurprisingly, application interfaces vary immensely among the countless operating systems and devices available.
 Common interface elements exist, of course: buttons usually trigger specific actions, text fields accept keyboard input, checkboxes toggle values on or off, etc. Most platforms rely on some notion of a screen, a unified arrangement of these elements that lets the user focus on a single task at once (i.e. logging in, creating a new calendar event, choosing a song to play, etc.).
-On the iOS platform, an application’s interface is often little more than a collection of individual screens.
+On the iOS platform used by Apple's iPhone, iPod Touch, and iPad products, an application’s interface is often little more than a collection of individual screens.
 The Weather application, for example, has a screen that lists the locations a user is interested in, a screen to add a new location to this list, and a screen detailing the weather for a specific location.
 Because of this emphasis on individual screens, the sequence of actions a user takes to navigate through the application – often called “flow” – becomes crucially important.
 One of the key principles of iOS design is to enable users to transition through screens in a way that closely resembles their own thought process for accomplishing their task.

 Equally as important as flow, however, is the arrangement of elements on the screens themselves.
 Nearly every screen is made up of interface elements with varying degrees of importance to the user’s task.
 In the new location screen from the Weather application mentioned above, the button to cancel the operation and return to the listing screen should appear less important than the textbox allowing the user to type in a new location, sensibly assuming the user didn’t end up on this screen by accident.
 In all fields of design, visual hierarchy refers to the importance users tend to ascribe to certain elements over others.
 There are numerous aspects that contribute to a sense of importance: placement on the screen (users often look near the top first, so any elements there will likely receive more attention than those elsewhere), size, color, shape, and more.
 A large portion of software design in general, therefore, is establishing a visual hierarchy that most closely maps to the user’s intention in any given screen.